bysnupy/memos/Container/docker__cmd_reference.md

-docker exec | Start an additional process into the running container docker kill | Stop a container forcily docker rm | Delete a container docker rmi | Delete a image docker save | Save a docker image to the tar file docker load | Restore a docker image docker commit | Create a image from running container
+docker exec | Start an additional process into the running container docker kill | Stop a container forcily docker rm | Delete a container docker rmi | Delete a image or tag docker save | Save a docker image to the tar file docker load | Restore a docker image docker commit | Create a image from running container